Ophelia: No, my lord.

 - In Life On Mars, Irish suspect O'Brien asks whether Gene Hunt is rhyming slang.
 What for is discreetly left out.

-- On Ru Pauls Drag Race, the drag queens are encouraged to display their Creativity, Uniqueness, Nerve and Talent.
+- On Ru Pauls Drag Race, the drag queens are encouraged to display their Charisma, Uniqueness, Nerve and Talent.

-- In Game of Thrones one of our early signs that Joffrey Baratheon is in fact pure evil is when he uses this term to refer to Arya Stark.
+- One of our early signs that Joffrey Baratheon is in fact pure evil is when he uses this term to refer to Arya Stark.

 - Bronn isn't a terribly bad guy (Only in It for the Money at least) but he makes his opinion of Joffery quite clear in "Garden of Bones":